 - Number of new companies & contacts added per day

-These KPIs mainly focus on how much prospectors have accomplished in a given day.
+These sales KPIs mainly focus on how much prospectors have accomplished in a given day.
 Especially in the U.S., where sales outreach platforms are commonplace, these numbers are being tracked automatically.
 Most team leaders set a numeric goal for dials, emails and conversations.
 They also typically want to analyze the numbers and might track metrics such as “time on the phone”, “bounce rate”, “email open rate” etc.

 Prospecting result KPIs